• Free shipping on all orders

 Image Credit: panpilai paipa, Shutterstock

-These popular small fish are perfect for nano tanks that have a large snail population.
+These popular small fish are perfect for nano tanks with a large snail population.
 Adult bettas will eat small hatchlings and bladder snails.
-Since they are such small fish, they are at risk of bloat from eating too many snails.
+Since they are such small fish, they are at risk of bloating from eating too many snails.

 • Eats: Bladder snails and hatchlings.